hylo-lang/specification/spec.md

 2. An object has a type determined at compile-time.
 That type might be polymorphic; in that case, the implementation generates information associated with the object that makes it possible to determine its concrete dynamic type at runtime.

-3. An object occupies a memory location in its period of construction, throughout its lifetime, and in its period of destruction.
-That memory location must be bound to the type of the object.
+3. An object occupies a memory location in its period of construction, throughout its lifetime, and in its period of destruction, during which that memory location must be bound to the type of the object.

 4. An object may contain other objects, called sub-objects.
-A sub-object can be a member sub-object or a buffer element.
+A sub-object may be a member sub-object or a buffer element.
 An object that is not a sub-object of any other object is called a *root object*.

 5. An object `o1` is nested within another object `o2` if and only if: